-I was really looking forward to eating more of those cookies — just the thought of it was making me giddy.
-But giddy soon turned to grumpy when I saw there were only crackers inside the bag.
+João brought up the breakfast bag after the chores were done.
+I was looking forward to eating more of those cookies — just the thought of it was making me giddy.
+But giddy soon turned to grumpy when I saw there were only crackers in the bag.

 “No more cookies?”
 I ask, my hopes quickly diving.